vg-mjg/mjg-repo/README.md

 \>noooo you have to put it in the issues\
 these aren't issues these are DREAMS

 Want your implement your own shit that nobody can deny?
 Hate github and shan't ever make an account?
-As usual just win a tourney/league/whatever and make the request.
+As usual just win a tourney/league/whatever and make the request, as stated in the repo constitution article 4 section 4.